Las Vegas Transit: Structure and overview

 By the 1980s, arrivals/departures were synchronized and the headways were increased on residential routes to 60–90 minutes, with limited operating hours, from about 5:30 AM to 10:00 PM.
 24-hour service was limited to Route #6.
 Through the 1980s, LVTS also added several new residential routes: Routes #2 "North Las Vegas", #6A "Sam's Town/Strip", #11 "Henderson", and #12 "Spring Valley".
 They also added a Route #13 "Strip Shuttle", which benefited mostly the tourists on the Strip, connecting to the Las Vegas Hilton and the Las Vegas Convention Center along Las Vegas Blvd South and Paradise Road.
-In the very late 1980s and early 1990s, they also added a Route #14 "Mall Hopper" to work the three major malls in Las Vegas at the time.
+In the late 1980s and early 1990s, they also added a Route #14 "Mall Hopper" to work the three major malls in Las Vegas at the time.
 In 1991, LVTS started the "Strip Express" with limited stops between downtown and several points on the Strip.
 These were used by both tourist and casino workers.

 LVTS was operating 16 different routes by the time they went out of business in 1992–93; almost all routes converged downtown, with the exceptions of Routes #6A, #11, #12, #13, and #14.
 Only three routes, #3, #4, and #6, ran in both directions along one particular street for its whole route.
 As a small, privately-operated bus system with a limited fleet, LVTS must be given credit for maximizing the service area provided.

 Operations

 After the route schedules were synchronized in the 1980s and onward, residential routes were run by two shifts of drivers, a morning and a swing shift.
 There were hour-long service interruptions on the residential routes three times a day: two times for meals (once during mid morning and again in early evenings), and once during mid afternoon to accommodate the shift change.
 This resulted in travel times of two to four hours for some Las Vegas Transit riders, if they were caught between these break times, as most routes required a transfer downtown.

 After the Grumman 870 buses were delivered in 1982, when the newer handicap-accessible 870s broke down on a residential route, it was usually substituted by a RTS or old New Look fishbowl.
 Handicap passengers were told on their printed schedules to call ahead of time regarding availability of a handicap-accessible bus.
 The old buses, mostly the "fishbowls" from the 1960s to the 1970s, were relegated to Route #6 "Strip", along with the RTSs.
 This route ran between downtown and going as far south on Las Vegas Boulevard as the old Hacienda hotel.
 Although the air-conditioned RTSs were also assigned to the #6 Strip, the majority of equipment on this route were still the older fishbowl buses.
-By the 1980s, the air conditioning units on many of these older buses had failed, and ran with open windows on the extremely crowded route.
+By the 1980s, the air conditioning units on a number of these older buses had failed, and ran with open windows on the crowded route.
 During peak hours of the day, the #6 Strip buses were packed and often had to pass passengers waiting at the bus stops.